sandip03/alfresco_demo_admin/README.md

 You need to download the Alfresco binary installer, put it in the correct releases directory, and update the paths in the helper script.

+The scripts currently work on a Fedora 19 install.

 The scripts assume that an external PostgreSQL database is supposed to be used, rather than the internal Alfresco one.
 It modifies pg_hba.conf to have correct access.